• Home

 Trust functions as civic infrastructure.
 Maintaining it requires consistent standards and visible enforcement.

-My Open Source Standard on Congressional Trading
+Open Source Standard on Congressional Trading

 Consistent with the Open Source Candidate framework, I commit to the following: